cms-egamma/ID-Trainer/README.md

 Use LCG 97python3 and you will have all the dependencies!
 (Tested at lxplus and SWAN) `source /cvmfs/sft.cern.ch/lcg/views/LCG_97python3/x86_64-centos7-gcc8-opt/setup.sh`

-#### Run on CPUs and GPUs
+#### Run on GPUs

 The code can also transparently use a GPU, if a GPU card is available.
-The cvmfs release to use in that case is:
+Although, all packages need to be setup correctly.
+For GPU in tensorflow, you can use a cvmfs release is available:
 `source /cvmfs/sft.cern.ch/lcg/views/LCG_97py3cu10/x86_64-centos7-gcc7-opt/setup.sh`

+For XGBoost, while the code will use it automatically, it needs a GPU compiled XGBoost with CUDA >10.0.
+This is at the moment not possible with any cvmfs release.
+You can cartainly setup packages locally.

 ### Running the trainer